Authenticating the internet from end-to-end.

 DEVELOPING DOMAIN NAME SYSTEM SECURITY EXTENSION (DNSSEC) SINCE THE BEGINNING

-In July 2010, Verisign—working with the Internet Assigned Numbers Authority (IANA) and the U.S. Department of Commerce (DoC)—completed deployment of DNSSEC in the root zone (the starting point of the DNS hierarchy).
-Verisign also enabled DNSSEC on .edu in July in collaboration with EDUCAUSE and the DoC, on .net in December 2010 and on .com in March 2011.
-DNSSEC adoption has progressed since 2011, with a little more than 1/3 of the registries which operate top-level domains (TLDs) now being signed.
+In July 2010, Verisign—working with the Internet Assigned Numbers Authority (IANA) and the U.S. Department of Commerce (DoC)—completed deployment of DNSSEC in the root zone (the starting point of the domain name system (DNS) hierarchy).
+Verisign also enabled DNSSEC on .edu in July 2010 in collaboration with EDUCAUSE and the National Telecommunications and Information Administration (NTIA), for .net in December 2010 and for .com in March 2011.
+DNSSEC adoption has progressed since 2011, with nearly all top-level domains (TLDs) adopting DNSSEC and with signed delegations published in the root zone.

-In addition, we are taking multiple steps to help members of the internet ecosystem take advantage of DNSSEC.
-These steps include publishing technical resources, providing an Operational Test Environment, leading educational sessions, participating in industry forums, and developing tools to simplify DNSSEC management.
+In addition, we have taken multiple steps to help members of the internet ecosystem take advantage of DNSSEC.
+These steps include publishing technical resources, providing an Operational Test Environment, leading educational sessions and participating in industry forums.

 |1990||A major flaw in DNS is discovered and dialog about securing DNS begins.|